DanSiddall13/ExamSystemRolsa/README.md

 to schedule a booking/consultation for these products.
 There is also a carbon footprint calculator and an account registration page.

 # How to run the system locally
-To run it and view my website use Microsoft Visual Studio and open the project file "RolsaSolution.sln" Then you can run the code.
+To run it and view my website use Microsoft Visual Studio which you can download a free community version of from microsoft, Once this is done from visual studio you can install a python compiler and install flask via "pip install flask" in the console or in the packages section identified as a little yellow present on the top bar.and open the project file "RolsaSolution.sln" Then you can run the code.
 Once the code is running this is what the console should look like.
 ![image](https://github.com/user-attachments/assets/d3084d52-aca8-4a23-ac46-499498a8acf2)